 I want you to analyze your website structure and we’re going to focus on accessibility.

 You Need To Have Good Website Accessibility

 This section contains not only traditional website accessibility issues, but anything that might keep a visitor from being able to access the information on your website.

-• These are some of the most important factors website accessibility factors that we look at.
+- These are some of the most important factors in website accessibility that we look at.

 1. Site Load-time Is Reasonable

 People are getting more impatient.
-We have too much information coming at us, and as a result we’ve become masters at making quick judgements.
+We have too much information coming at us, and as a result, we’ve become masters at making quick judgments.

 A slow site = lost business.
 Although the internet is faster, people have less patience.